dementive/Victoria3Tools/README.md

 C:\Users\YOURUSERNAME\AppData\Roaming\Sublime Text 3\Packages\Victoria3Tools
 ```

+I highly recommend you make a [Sublime Project](https://www.sublimetext.com/docs/projects.html) and add your mod folder and the Victoria 3 game folder to it.
+This will make goto definition, autocomplete, several plugin features, and find in files work much better.
+[More info on sublime projects](https://www.youtube.com/watch?v=7QsL7_zxteU)

 ## Features

 #### All script (.txt) files have the following features:
 - Autocomplete for all terms that are in triggers.log, effects.log, event_targets.log, and modifiers.log.
 All autocomplete items have a short description showing what input/output scope the term supports.
+- Dynamically generated syntax that will automatically add any scripted effects, scripted triggers, or scripted values you make to the highlighting.
+To work properly your mods path needs to be added to the package settings.
 - Snippets to generate common boiler plate text like country events, decisions, journals, and more.
 - Documentation on hover for all terms in the log.
 Simply hovering over an effect/trigger/scope will show it's full documentation in a popup.
 - Status Bar automatically updates to show when cursor is inside a Trigger or Effect block.
 - Localize command that will automatically create localization entries from a script file.
 Accessed from the command palette, opened with `ctrl+shift+p` and then type in `Victoria 3`.
 - Fold objects command that will toggle folding of all top level objects, for example all events or all decisions in a file can be folded. `ctrl+alt+f` is the keybinding to toggle fold objects or it can be accessed from the command palette
+- Browse Video command that will allow you to play .bk2 videos directly from the command palette.
+Also shows a popup when hovering over a video file in an event that will let you play the video, replace the video with a new one, or replace and play the new video.
+Note that the [Rad Game Tools Bink Player](http://www.radgametools.com/bnkdown.htm) is required to play the games .bk2 files.
+- Simple Script value hover popups that will show up when hovering over script values declared like `large_radicals = 0.25`.
+The popup shows the name and value of the scripted value.
+- Hovering over texture paths will show a popup that allows you to open it in it's default program.
+- Hovering over event sounds will show a popup that allows you to quickly browse and replace event sounds with the command palette.
 - Goto Definition for saved scopes and saved variables, if your mod and game folders are part of a active sublime project this will work across multiple files.
 - Simple validator that will check for common easy to find errors and alert you when they happen when a script file is saved.
 These include: Mismatched brackets, mismatched quotes, and encoding errors.
 - Full syntax highlighting of all relevent terms you may come across in Vic3 modding.